azqanadeem/azqanadeem.github.io/_projects/phd-xai-incidentresponse.md

 **Your profile:**

 - You are a highly motivated and enthusiastic researcher, aspiring to do world-class research and have real-world impact.
-- You have a MSc degree with excellent grades in computer science, or similar; Applications from students who are about to finish their MSc degree studies will be considered as well.
+- You have a MSc degree with excellent grades in computer science, or similar, with a special emphasis on cybersecurity and/or artificial intelligence; Applications from students who are about to finish their MSc degree studies will be considered as well.
-- You are interested in the domain of cybersecurity and have a solid background in systems security and/or data science/artificial intelligence; Some industrial experience in a cybersecurity role and prior experience with writing scientific papers are of additional advantage.
+- You are interested in the domain of cybersecurity and explainability;
+- You have a solid background in artificial intelligence and/or cybersecurity; Some industrial experience in an incident response role and prior experience with writing scientific papers are of additional advantage.
-- You know your way around UNIX/Linux systems and can code in Python.
+- You know your way around UNIX/Linux systems; You can code in Python and know your war around sklearn and tensorflow.
 - You are curious and interested in learning how things work and how to make them better.
 - You have a creative mind-set and excellent analytical and communication skills.
-- You have good team spirit and like to work in an interdisciplinary and internationally oriented environment.
+- You have good team spirit and like to work in an interdisciplinary and internationally oriented environment;
 - You are proficient in English.

 **Our offer:**